AlicjaNowakowska/ETNA/README.md

     * .ipynb interpreter (Jupyter Notebook) - download GUIForNetworksAnalysisYourOwnJupyterInterpreter.ipynb and run each cell.
     * online .ipynb interpreter (Colab) - download GUIForNetworksAnalysisColab.ipynb, run it in Colab and run each cell.

 3. There are 4 network datasets that are served as exemplary ones.
-They can be found in the folder ExemplaryDatasets.zip
+They can be found in the folder ExemplaryData.zip